Pdleon/blog/content/about/about.md

 This blog will serve as a platform to document my journey.
 It's a chronicle of my adventures, learnings, and growth.
 It's a place where I can reflect on my experiences and share them with you.

-I believe in the power of sharing and learning from each other's experiences.
-I hope that my journey can help with any value, or simply provide a different perspective.
+I hope that my journey can help with additional value, or simply provide a different perspective as I explore legacy, current and new aspects of technology.

 Thank you for visiting this site.